Andrew-Lees11/PersistantiOSKituraKit/ToDoServer/README.md

 4. Handlers for server routes are changed to send and recieve data from the database.

-Every HTTP request recieved from the server is given a corresponding SQL query.
+Every HTTP request received from the server is given a corresponding SQL query.

 For example the `createHandler` responds to an HTTP `POST` request from the application.
-The server will now perform an SQL insert with the received data to store this in the database:
+The server will now perform an SQL `INSERT` with the received data to store this in the database:
 ```swift
 func createHandler(todo: ToDo, completion: @escaping (ToDo?, RequestError?) -> Void ) -> Void {
     var todo = todo